VicOnt22/grasacgks/docroot/modules/contrib/geofield_map/README.md

 - List Type Field, allows the definition of different Marker Icons based on List (Options) Type fields in View;

-As Drupal 8 Plugin system based, the Geofield MapThemers Plugin and Legend block system is fully extendable and overridable.
-You, as D8 developer, are free to override and extend the existing ones, or create your custom MapThemer based on your specific needs and logics.
+As Drupal 8+ Plugin system based, the Geofield MapThemers Plugin and Legend block system is fully extendable and overridable.
+You, as Drupal 8+ developer, are free to override and extend the existing ones, or create your custom MapThemer based on your specific needs and logics.